Kids Activity: Indoor Games Using Tape

 Finding creative ways to occupy your kids’ time is always a challenge, particularly when the weather keeps them indoors.
-To keep from hearing the dreaded, “I’m bored,” I head to Walmart for all our favorite snacking and activity supplies.
-Then, when the kids come to me complaining, I’m ready to offer a positive option, that’s sure to spark their imaginations, and a smarter snack I feel good about serving, Goldfish® crackers.
+To keep from hearing the dreaded, “I’m bored,” I’m ready to offer a positive option, that’s sure to spark their imaginations.

 Playing a game with the kids is like revisiting an old past time, you never remember how much you love it until you’re in that moment.
-Seeing the kids smile over a handful of Goldfish® crackers while they laugh about who’s paper airplane flew the farthest or when one of them fell off the “balance beam;” that is a joy!
+Seeing the kids smile while they laugh about who’s paper airplane flew the farthest or when one of them fell off the “balance beam;” that is a joy!

 The simplest item can make for the most extraordinary play when you pair it with a little bit of ingenuity!
 This time we used a roll of tape and instructions to create a game that fits these three criteria: 1-makes them move, 2-is not destructive, and 3-the entire family can play.
 You might just be surprised with what they come up with and how quickly they come up with it!
 In one afternoon, we created SEVEN different games.